etiennestuder/gradle-jooq-plugin/README.md

 + 2.0.1 - Bug fixes
 + 2.0.0 - Make jOOQ version used for code generation independent from jOOQ version used by gradle-jooq plugin
 + 1.0.6 - Upgrade to jOOQ 3.6.2

+# Feedback and Contributions

+Both feedback and contributions are very welcome.

 # Acknowledgements